scout-app/scout-app/documentation/contributing.md

  * `localize`: When dynamically switching languages we use this function to localize the culture key into the correct translation.
  * `message`: Displays positive messages, like when a `.sass` file is successfully processed to `.css` without any errors.
  * `processInputFolder`: Recursively processes all `.sass` and `.scss` files in the project's input folder, skipping any that begin with an `_` (underscore).
+ * `projectRenameHeight`: Detects the correct height to set the confirm/cancel icons when editing a project name.
+These need to be vertically re-centered every time the app loads, or a new theme is picked.
  * `removeProject`: Accepts a project ID as an argument.
 Removes that project from the `scout.projects` list, updates the sidebar, and saves the settings.
 Then updates the project settings to show the first project in the sidebar.
  * `resetProjectUI`: This will reset the values in the right-side Project Panel, clearing out all values to prepare for showing a new project.
  * `saveCurrentProject`: This is ran when modifying the settings of a specific project.
 It updates the `scout.projects` object and saves settings to disk.